Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Here's a quick list of some tips to do that:

-2. If you are going to be outside, try your best to find areas that are shaded.
-The temperature difference is huge between non-shaded and shaded areas.
+2. If you plan to be outside, try to find areas that are shaded.
+The temperature difference is huge between the non-shaded and the shaded regions.

 4. If you are going to give them water to drink, make sure it is always cold.